 Most of the time we get into dilemmas through other people, within relationships.
-Catch 22 situation can be found on all walks of life.
+Catch 22 situations can be found in all walks of life.
 Often we feel that we are forced to make a decision regarding a meaningful situation or important need.
 Or in other words: We feel that the decision has existential consequences so that it is not easy for us to let go of either option.

 Consequences of dilemma

 When people are in a dilemma they often alternate between

 - try and fight (I just have to try harder, next time with more xy it will work)